anydotcrypto/docs.any.sender/docs/experimentalClient/README.md

 if(isProxyDeployed) { ... }
 ```

-### signer.any.getDeployProxyAccountTransaction() : Promise<MinimalTx>
+### signer.any.getDeployProxyAccountTransaction() : Promise\<MinimalTx\>

 The `getDeployProxyAccountTransaction` function on the `any` property returns a `MinimalTx` that contains `{ to: string, data: string}`.
 This provides you flexibility on how the contract wallet is deployed.
-Of course, if the wallet contract does not exist, then our library auto-deploys the wallet contract when the user is sending their first transaction via any.sender (e.g. we batch the deployment & meta-transaction into a single transaction).
+Of course, if the wallet contract does not exist, then our library auto-deploys the wallet contract when the user is sending their first transaction via any.sender.
+So there is no explicit requirement to use this function.

 #### Usage